 The Builder pattern lets you construct products step-by-step.
 You could defer execution of some steps without breaking the final product.
 You can even call steps recursively, which comes in handy when you need to build an object tree.

 A builder doesn’t expose the unfinished product while running construction steps.
 This prevents the client code from fetching an incomplete result.

 How to Implement

-Create a Concrete Builder class for each of the product representations.
-Implement their construction steps.
+Create a concrete builder class for each of the product representations and implement their construction steps.

 Pros and Cons

-- Allows using the same code for building different products.
+- You can reuse the same construction code when building various representations of products.